RaFeltrim/lasy-ai-crm/SUPABASE_SETUP.md

 This ensures the source column exists and is properly indexed.

+### Migration 3: Fix Notes Column (IMPORTANT)

+Copy and paste the contents of `supabase/migrations/0003_fix_notes_column.sql` and click **Run**.

+This ensures the notes column is recognized by PostgREST and fixes the schema cache issue.

 ## Step 2: Create a Test User

 1. Go to **Authentication** > **Users** in Supabase dashboard